AV306/xenon/README.md

 (Most features are unbound by default)

-~~Maybe someday I'll implement multi-key sequences~~

-EDIT: MultiQuickChat has multi-key sequences, I did it yay

-- FullBright
+- FullBright (fullbright)
-- QuickChat
+- QuickChat (send a preset message with one button)
-- MultiQuickChat
+- MultiQuickChat (QuickChat, but with up to 10 messages)
 - Incomplete WAILA implementation (PRs to finish this are welcome)
-- Panorama Generator
+- Panorama Generator (generate title screen panoramas that can be used in a resource pack!)
-- ShareLocation
+- ShareLocation (share your location and dimension, not recommended for public survival servers)
-- Australian Mode
+- Australian Mode (Aussie Minecraft)
-- Zoom
+- Zoom (Adjustable zoom)
-- Halo Red Reticle
+- Halo "Red Reticle" (Makes your crosshair change color when pointing at hostile movs)
-- Debug crosshair size modification
+- Debug crosshair size modification (~~bug~~ _feature_)
 - modular and user-friendly feature creation/registration system I spent way too much time on
 - Command processor